First two walking/cycling webinars delivered for NZTA in 2019 now available for viewing/listening here.

 This interactive workshop focuses on advanced intersection design issues, particularly around signalised intersections and roundabouts.
 Participants receive a series of introductory presentations and then work in groups on four real-life site problems.
 Participants should have either previously undertaken the introductory cycle planning/design course (or equivalent), or have sufficient previous work experience in cycle facility projects.

-To register, please download the appropriate form, complete page 2 and return it to Anna.
+To register, please download the appropriate form, complete page 2 and return it to Debbie.

 Course / Location

 |No future courses currently scheduled||TBA||Register your interest with Debbie Roxby|